 Before you start cleaning, consider your hardwood finish.
 Different types require different cleaning methods, but we love using this microfiber mop on all types of hardwood flooring.
 Not only is microfiber incredibly absorbent, but these tools are also super gentle on all surfaces and cut down on unnecessary waste (that disposable pads create).

 Surface-sealed floors are sealed with polyurethane, polyacrylic, or urethane.
-Most new floors are surface-sealed, which means they're water- and stain-resistant.
-(Score!)
+Most new floors are surface-sealed, meaning that they're water- and stain-resistant.

-To clean them, just sweep or vacuum to pick up any hair and dust.
-Next, fill up a bucket with warm water and squeeze in a small amount of natural dish soap to mop.
-A quarter cup of soap in a bucket of water is the perfect amount.
+First, sweep or vacuum to pick up any loose hair or dust.
+Next, fill up a bucket with warm water and squeeze in about 1 TBSP of Natural Dish Soap.

 Varnished, lacquered, or shellacked floors are semi-resistant to water, wear, and stains.